ursa-mikail/birthday_paradox/readme.md

 We want to estimate the probability of a birthday collision using the Taylor expansion of the logarithm and exponential functions.

+To prove the Birthday Paradox using a Taylor series and calculus, we'll approximate the probability of no collisions when selecting k samples uniformly at random from a set of size N, and use the Taylor expansion of the exponential function.

 We aim to find:

 $$\